mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 # What Are Static Mesh Sockets?

-If you have spent any time in Unreal Engine you are likely already familiar with *skeletal mesh sockets*.
+If you have spent any amount of time in Unreal Engine you are likely already familiar with *skeletal mesh sockets*.

 ![Skeletal mesh socket example]({{ '/assets/images/posts/static-mesh-sockets/skeletal-mesh-socket-example.png' | relative_url }})